ofer-kimchi/RNA-aggregation/README.md

 figures_for_paper_github.py loads the calculated partition functions and makes the plots shown in the paper.

+ways_to_connect_m/ gives stored results necessary to correct the partition functions to calculate only connected clusters

 Any questions or correspondence can be addressed to okimchi@princeton.edu.